vivipapa/4irad_grupp3/README.md

 Instead:
 1. Have node.js installed
 2. Navigate to the project in your terminal/command prompt.
+3. Write npm install (this install necessary dependencies for Node).
 3. Write node app.
 4. Visit localhost:3000 in your browser